FAQs

 In addition to English, the standard and guidance are made available in French, Italian, German and Spanish.
 We anticipate that translations will become available in early 2025.

 RJC is committed to developing credible and effective standards and continually improving its systems.
-In accordance with the ISEAL Alliance Standards Setting Code, we commit to a full review of our Standards at least once every 5 years.
-We may review sections, or all the COP earlier as needed.
+In accordance with the ISEAL Alliance Standards Setting Code, we commit to a full review of our standards at least once every 5 years.
+We may review sections, or all the standard earlier as needed.
+Due to the close alignment of the 2024 COP and LGMS, we will always ensure the two standards are reviewed together.
 Sign up to the RJC communications mailing list to make sure you get alerted.

 The RJC is unable to review your self-assessment document, members are best placed to complete and objectively review their own self-assessment due to their knowledge of their own operations, procedures, policies, knowledge of local applicable law, etc.